 “Omega-3 fatty acids are a long-chain structure and are found in a variety of foods.
 The action of these long chain fatty acids is commonly called “anti-inflammatory,” though this is a misnomer.
 They are simply less inflammatory than Omega-6 fatty acids.
 Omega-3 FAs and Omega-6 FAs compete for the same enzyme to eventually be converted into anti-inflammatory prostaglandins (PGE3) and less inflammatory leukotrienes and into pro-inflammatory prostaglandins (PGE2) and more inflammatory leukotrienes, respectively.”— thepaleodiet.com

 What that means is that omega-6 fatty acids are more likely to cause inflammation in your body.
 That’s why it’s essential to keep a specific omega-3 to omega-6 ratio.
-It’s also the reason why you should avoid certain oils, as they have an unfavorable omega-3 to omega-6 ratio.
+It’s also the reason why you should avoid all vegetable oils, as they have an unfavorable omega-3 to omega-6 ratio.

-Is the Color of the Yolk an Indication of the Egg’s Nutritional Value?
+Myth #1: The Color of the Yolk Is an Indication of the Egg’s Nutritional Value

 Every time I visit my family in Austria and my mom serves me eggs for breakfast, one thing sticks out: the yolk of Austrian eggs is a deep orange color, whereas the yolk of most eggs in the U.S. is usually pretty pale.

 As it turns out, the color of the yolk depends on what the hen eats (and specifically on the pigments in the feed).
 Pastured hens tend to eat more pigmented foods, and the yolk reflects that.

 Many of the pigments come from carotenoids, and not all of them are essential nutrients.
-But many of them have antioxidant properties, and some of them are essential substances (such as beta carotene) that our body converts into vitamin A.
+But many of them have antioxidant properties, and some of them are essential substances (such as beta carotene) that our bodies convert into vitamin A.